flenniken/collections/readme.md

 ## Cognito Script

-You use the cognito script to create and maintain the AWS Cognito user pool.
+You use the cognito script to create and maintain user access.

 You can see the available options by running it without any options: